facebookincubator/TTPForge/pkg/files/README.md

 CreateDirIfNotExists(afero.Fs, string) error
 ```

-CreateDirIfNotExists checks if a directory exists at the given path and creates it if it does not exist.
+CreateDirIfNotExists checks if a directory exists at the
+given path and creates it if it does not exist.
 It returns an error if the directory could not be created.

-Parameters:
+**Parameters:**

 fsys: An afero.Fs object representing the file system to operate on.

-path: A string representing the path to the directory to check and create if necessary.
+path: A string representing the path to the directory to check and

-Returns:
+create if necessary.

+**Returns:**

 error: An error if the directory could not be created.

-Example:

-fsys := afero.NewOsFs()
-dirPath := "path/to/directory"
-err := CreateDirIfNotExists(fsys, dirPath)

-    if err != nil {
-        log.Fatalf("failed to create directory: %v", err)
-    }

 ---